jrosen48/utk-homepage/content/post/2019-12-31-things-i-learned-in-the-last-year.md

 Relatedly, for three National Science Foundation grant solicitations, I had conversations with colleagues about whether or not to submit.
 We proceeded with all three, and to my (and our) delight, they were awarded (within two days! after being notified about them possibly being awarded within roughly three weeks).

-At least regarding my contributions to these, I feel very lucky and surprised by these and other professional events.
-It was a crazy and exciting professional year, one I'm not taking for grant and certainly will not expect to be replicated.
+At least regarding my contributions to these, I feel very lucky and surprised.
+It was a crazy and exciting professional year, one I'm not taking for granted and certainly will not expect to be replicated.

 ## Know when to stop